sourabh48/Notepad/README.md

 ## Introducton.

-As we all familiar to Notepad in Windows, we use it to take down short notes,reminders,tasks, and memos.
-I have designed the same Notepad For Android using in built SQL of android.
+As we all are familiar to Notepad in Windows, we use it to take down short notes,reminders,tasks, and memos.
+I have designed the same Notepad For Android using in built SQL of Android.
 Its very simple to use.

 ## Requirements